 With this new evidence, NCIP filed a petition for writ of habeas corpus in the El Dorado County Superior Court on Davis’ behalf in October of 2016.
 In January of 2017, the court issued an order to show cause and an evidentiary hearing was ordered for mid- 2018.
 NCIP successfully argued that had the original jury heard the DNA results, it would have likely reached a different outcome.
 It was a key moment because until January 2017, the California standard required that new evidence “point unerringly to innocence”— then the highest hurdle in the country and a nearly unattainable standard.
 In 2016, NCIP co-sponsored Senate Bill 1134 championed by former California State Senator Mark Leno, to put California’s standard in line with that of 43 other states.
 The Bill, which passed in January 2017, allowed wrongfully convicted inmates like Davis to instead prove that the new evidence would likely have been compelling to a jury.

 On April 15, 2019, the Honorable Judge Kenneth Melikian reversed Davis’ 2005 murder conviction.
-A retrial is pending and Mr. Davis remains in custody.
+The El Dorado County District Attorney intended to retry Davis for murder.

 On February 13, 2020, the El Dorado County District Attorney Vern Pierson called a press conference to announce major developments in Davis’ case.
 Prior to the press conference, Pierson filed a motion to dismiss all charges against Davis and ask for a finding of factual innocence.
 El Dorado County Superior Court Judge Kenneth Melikian granted the request.